 For each stitch, after pulling the thread all the way through, I give the thread 2 or 3 light tugs to settled the loop then go onto the next stitch.
 This is because you do want each stitch to be uniform in tension and in-line with its neighbor plus a snug loop helps to lock each stitch.

 As I mentioned on a previous photo, I had to work several Hardanger projects before I build up the confidence to take a scissor and trim excess fabric from the buttonhole stitched edge.
-So I can quite understand anyone who hesitates about taking a scissor to their embroidery but once you get the confidence and snip be sure to use super sharp bladed embroidery scissors.
+So I can quite understand anyone who hesitates about taking a scissor to their embroidery but once you get the confidence.
+When you snip be sure to use super sharp bladed embroidery scissors.
+Click here to view my discussion of scissors.

 The leftmost one was a great way for me to stitch the designs from a blackwork pamphlet that I had purchased a few years ago but never came up with an idea for using the patterns.